Complex (Cognitive) Systems

 we will consider the interval , which includes a full period of for any n. therefore:

-f(x) could be just a discrete sample of a continuous signal, but because convolution produces a continuous function (a sum of sine waves), the operation fills in the missing time points.
+f(x) could be just a discrete sample of a continuous signal, but because convolution with sinc(x) produces a continuous function (a sum of sine waves), the operation will fill in all the missing time points.

 • Nyquist-Shannon sampling theorem

 continuous functions of bounded frequency bandwidth ("band-limited") contain a bounded amount of information. they can be perfectly represented using a function of countable (i.e. discrete) sets: the function's Fourier coefficient/phase pairs.

 the Nyquist frequency is the maximum sampling frequency at which the digitization of a continuous signal still losses fidelity. that is, aliasing occurs: